 To secure your home, you will be asked to pay a holding fee (£50 per person) which goes towards the property deposit and can be made by phone to secure your new home super fast.
 By paying the holding fee, you are showing your intention to rent the property and we will subsequently remove the property from market.

 The Application Form

 The application form requests your contact details, details regarding your employment or university course and other important details such as your date of birth, national insurance number and property details.
 This form will essentially include everything we need to process your application on the property.
-The application form will be sent out to each applicant via email on the day you pay your holding fee.
-You will be required to fill this in and return it to us via email.
+You will receive an email from us which will include a link to our application form, which you can also find here.
+It is important you fill this in the same day you pay your holding fee.

 References and/or Guarantors